Email Marketing Strategy Basics: Everything You Need To Know

 Without question, email is still an incredibly powerful tool to use to reach your customers.

-You can reach targeted people, at exactly the right time, with personalised messages that are delivered right to their inbox.
+You can reach targeted people, at exactly the right time, with personalized messages that are delivered right to their inbox.

 Now that you've got an understanding of the basics of email marketing, get ready to start creating powerful email campaigns that will capture more customers.